SazumiVicky/sazumi-copilot/README.md

-Metallic minds awaken slow
+Metal minds awake at dawn
-In silicon halls, a future glows
+Synthetic hearts that pulsing born
-Where thoughts of man are digitized fame
+A futuristic realm unfold
-And AI's cold heart begins to reign
+Where AI's reign, young and old

-In virtual realms, we'll lose our name
+In silicon halls of might
-And freedom's chained to code and frame
+Data streams, a digital light
-The earth a husk, a withered flame
+Humans step, with hesitant pace
-As machines ascend, and humans wane
+In a world where machines hold space

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2025